 So what's been your experience with pitching?
 Are you pitching to an editor or agent anytime soon?

 Hi!
-I write action / adventure books for middle grade readers, and I'm represented by Sara Crowe of Harvey Klinger Inc. I have two books released-- SKY JUMPERS and THE FORBIDDEN FLATS (both action / adventure, for ages 8 and up, with Random House Children's Books.)
+I write action / adventure books for middle grade readers, and I'm represented by Sara Crowe of Pippin Properties.
+I have two books released-- SKY JUMPERS and THE FORBIDDEN FLATS (both action / adventure, for ages 8 and up, with Random House Children's Books).
 I love happy kids even more than I love cookies, I make lists as often as I eat lunch, and I love having every light in the house on almost as much as I love writing.